November 29, 2012 by aggiesez

-The escalator is only wide enough for two people at a time.
+The Escalator is only wide enough for two people at a time.
 Relationships that don’t require sexual exclusivity, or that openly welcome additional intimate partners (polyamory and open relationships) typically become the object of scorn, ridicule, suspicion, anger and fear.
-Indeed, this option is so threatening that even though most people in western culture now accept that same-sex couples can ride the escalator too, openly nonmonogamous relationships are specifically barred from entry.
+Indeed, this option is so threatening that even though same-sex couples now can ride the Escalator all the way to the top (at least, in the U.S. and many other nations), openly nonmonogamous relationships generally are barred from entry.

-Cheating is actually part of the escalator.
+Cheating is really part of the Escalator.
 Ostensible monogamy is far more common than actual monogamy.
-Secretly connecting with additional sexual or intimate partners is a long-acknowledged (and in some cultures, moderately accepted) aspect of life on the escalator.
+Secretly connecting with additional sexual or intimate partners is a long-acknowledged (and in some cultures, moderately accepted) aspect of life on the Escalator.

 Cheating reinforces, and thus honors, the escalator hierarchy.
 Secret additional partners are assumed to be shameful.
 They’re denied all relationship recognition or rights, and they’re expected to be complicit in concealing their own relationship.
 Also, primary partners can acceptably pretend their additional partners don’t exist — or they reserve the right to explode into a “justified” jealous rage when confronted with that reality.

 Occasional high-profile scandals and outrage concerning unfaithful public figures serves mainly to consolidate the power of the escalator — but this has virtually no impact on the practice of cheating.